Kevcarm/Rosenbrock-Optimization/README.md

 # Rosenbrock Optimization

 We will be using the Rosenbrock function to do an optimization problem for the project.
-There is a set of evolutionary algorithms that are going to be analyzed with how they interact with our function.
-Along with analyzing how our algorithms interact with the function and how they compare to one another, we will also be testing for how changing the dimension parameter affects our output.
+The function will be evaluated in multiple quantities of dimensions using different variations of Simulated Annealing and (1+1)EA.
+The aim is to compare the performance of these algorithms and how they compare in terms of finding the best optimized answer and how fast that may take.